antonxy/rep-ros-i/rep-ixxxx.rst

 Notes

 #.
-Client and server implementations must add the preamble to all outgoing
+Client and server implementations shall prefix all outgoing messages with
-   messages.
+   the value of ``length``.
 #.
 Refer to section `Shared Types`_ for information on the size of supported
    field types.
 #.
 The size of fields that are arrays or lists shall be defined as the size